Born October 25, 1902, Plovdiv, Bulgaria; died August 24, 1966, Sofia, Bulgaria

 Sources & Citations

 Wünsche, I. (2019).
 The Routledge companion to Expressionism in a transnational context.
-New York, NY: Routledge.
+New York: Routledge.